-- 10. Check the toilet for proper operation. - 11.
-Add water to the holding tank using the toilet flush pedal (or the "Normal Flush" switch if your coach is equipped with an electric flush toilet) and galley sink faucet.
+- 11. Add water to the holding tank using the toilet flush pedal (or the "Normal Flush" switch if your coach is equipped with an electric flush toilet) and galley sink faucet.
 Check to be sure dump valves seal tightly. - 12.
 Check around all appliances for obstructions and ensure that all vent openings are clear. - 13.
 Start refrigerator and check for proper cooling. - 14.
 Clean wall and counter surfaces. - 15.
-Replace batteries, if necessary, and check out electrical system to make sure all lights and electrical components operate.

-- 16. Check tires for proper cold inflation pressure.
-See Vehicle Certification Label in Introduction section. - 17.
+Replace batteries, if necessary, and check out electrical system to make sure all lights and electrical components operate. - 16.
+Check tires for proper cold inflation pressure.
+See the "Vehicle Certification Label" in Section 1 - Introduction. - 17.
 After washing accumulated winter grime from the vehicle, it is important to carefully inspect the seams and sealants for separation or cracks that may have appeared around the window frames, vents, and any other joints.
-See Sealants Inspection and General Information at the beginning of this section.
+See "Sealants - Inspection and General Information" at the beginning of this section.
 Re-sealing is quite simple and the material is quickly and easily applied.
 Appropriate compounds are available from your dealer.
-See Sealants Recommended Application page in the Supplement Manual provided in your InfoCase.
+See "Sealants - Recommended Application" page in the Supplement Manual provided in your InfoCase.